-Once the phone counselor determines whether or not the family meets basic guidelines for an appointment with United Ministries—namely that there are in fact dependent children in the home and that there is a real and verifiable crisis—an appointment is typically made for the following day, and the family is asked to bring in verification of their crisis, along with a few other item that help the United Ministries counselors prepare for ways to best assist clients.
+Once the phone intake volunteer determines whether or not the family meets basic priorities for an appointment with United Ministries—an appointment is typically made for the following day, and the family is asked to bring in verification of their crisis, along with a few other item that help the United Ministries volunteers prepare for ways to best assist clients.

-The family then comes into the United Ministries office the following day and is greeted by another volunteer counselor.
+The client then comes into the United Ministries office the following day and is greeted at the door.
 We make great efforts to keep the office warm and inviting so that families will feel comfortable and safe when they come for an appointment.
-Generous churches donate furniture and toys so that children will have a place to play while their parents spend some time with counselors.
-Upon arrival, the family and the front desk counselor go over basic paperwork and efforts are made to contact landlords and/or utility providers to verify the exact amount of financial need.
+Upon arrival, the family and the front desk volunteer go over basic paperwork and efforts are made to contact landlords and/or utility providers to verify the exact amount of financial need.

-Once the family is checked in, they are then greeted by yet another amazing United Ministries counselor.
-During their time with counselors, families typically receive at minimum, some basic financial and budget counseling and a chance to just talk and release some of the anxiety that comes with a crisis.
-As the counselor talks with the family in crisis, the counselor determines what United Ministries will be able to do in assisting with the financial needs.
-The counselor also offers the family a chance to simply speak and unload their burdens and stress.
+Once the client guest is checked in, they await their appointment.
+During their time with volunteers and staff, families typically receive at minimum, some basic financial and budget counseling and a chance to just talk and release some of the anxiety that comes with a crisis.
+As the assistance counselor talks with the family in crisis, they determine what United Ministries will be able to do in assisting with the financial needs.
+The assistance counselor also offers the family a chance to simply speak and unload their burdens and stress.
 The importance of this faithful act of listening cannot be overemphasized.
-Further, as the counselor listens, the counselor is making notes of other forms of assistance.
-For example, if a person is looking for work, we schedule for job coaching, referring clients to community resources that can help and we always share job postings of which we are aware.
+Further, as the assistance counselor listens, they are making notes of other forms of community support.
+For example, if a person is looking for work, we refer them to community resources that can help and we always share job postings of which we are aware.
 If a person is interested in education, we direct them to additional community resources such as George Stone or Pensacola State College.
-If a person is looking for more counseling, we set them up with an additional appointment at United Ministries for Job Coaching or we attempt to connect them with great groups like Lakeview or Ninety Works.
+If a person is looking for more counseling, we attempt to connect them with great groups like Lakeview or The Family Center.
 If a person is paying a high amount of rent, we might offer them information about Habitat for Humanity and encourage them to pursue the stability of home ownership through a great program like Habitat.
-If a person expresses interest in committing to long-term solutions for coming out of poverty we might refer them to the wonderful Bridges to Circles program at Catholic Charities.
+If a person expresses interest in committing to long-term solutions for coming out of poverty we might refer them to classes at the Family Center, where we see clients on Wednesdays, or job improvement opportunities.

 What is so remarkable about the daily experience at United Ministries?
 Two things: